bzminer/bzminer/README.md

-  -r TEXT                     Default Rig (worker/username) name. eg. 'Rig' --r2 TEXT                   Default Pool username for second algo (dual mine) --r3 TEXT                   Default Pool username for third algo (tri mine, also zil + dual) --temp_stop INT             Temperature to pause mining on a device (should be higher than temp_start) --temp_start INT            Temperature to start mining on a device again (should be lower than temp_stop) --pool_password TEXT        Default Pool password
+  -r TEXT                     Default Rig (worker/username) name. eg. 'Rig' --r2 TEXT                   Default Pool username for second algo (dual mine) --r3 TEXT                   Default Pool username for third algo (tri mine, also zil + dual) --ssl_verify BOOLEAN        If 1, bz will verify ssl certificates.
+Default is 0.
+  --temp_stop INT             Temperature to pause mining on a device (should be higher than temp_start) --temp_start INT            Temperature to start mining on a device again (should be lower than temp_stop) --pool_password TEXT        Default Pool password